rust-lang/rust-forge/src/policies/llm-usage.md

 - Using an LLM to discover bugs, as long as you personally verify the bug, write it up yourself, and disclose that an LLM was used.
   Please refer to [our guidelines for fuzzers](https://rustc-dev-guide.rust-lang.org/fuzzing.html#guidelines).
     - ℹ️ This also includes reviewers who use LLMs to discover flaws in unmerged code.
+- Using an LLM to generate possible solutions to an issue, learning from them, and then writing something from scratch in your own style.
+- Syncing code and documentation into `rust-lang/rust` (e.g., using submodules, subtrees, [josh](https://github.com/josh-project/josh), etc.) from other repositories that do not follow this policy.
+- Using an LLM in the creation of experimental code changes that are not meant to be reviewed and will never be merged but must live as draft PRs on `rust-lang/rust` for tooling reasons, such as to run crater or perf.

 #### ❌ Banned
 The following are banned.